Dowell-Lab/TFEA/README.md

 ```

 <H2 id="ConfigurationFile">Configuration File</H3>
 TFEA can be run exclusively through the command line using flags.
+Alternatively, TFEA can be run using a configuration file (.ini) that takes in flags as variables.
+This can be helpful to keep track of different TFEA runs and because you can use variables within the config file.
+For documentation on config files and what you can do with them see <a href="https://docs.python.org/3.6/library/configparser.html#supported-ini-file-structure">Supported INI File Structure</a> and <a href="https://docs.python.org/3.6/library/configparser.html#interpolation-of-values">Interpolation of values (ExtendedInterpolation)</a>

+<b>*Notes:*</b>
+1. Section headers (ex: `[Modules]`) don't matter but you need to have at least ONE section header to be a viable .ini file
+2. Capitalization of variables doesn't matter
+3. Feel free to specify any additional variables you like, TFEA will only parse specific variables
-Alternatively, TFEA can be run using a configuration file (.ini).
-If both flag inputs and configuration file inputs are provided, TFEA uses flag inputs preferrentially.
-Below is an example of a configuration file
+4. If both flag inputs and configuration file inputs are provided, TFEA uses command line flag inputs preferrentially

+Below is an example of a configuration file:

   ```bash
   #Example config.ini file for use with TFEA.